Mortgage Loan Originator (MLO) Licensing Practice Test 2025 – Your All-in-One Guide to Exam Success!

 Get further explanation with Examzify DeepDiveBeta

-Only during the repayment period
+To extend the loan repayment period

 Next Question